vkarnigin/twino-homework/README.md

 Payload examples can also be found in the test resources.

 For testing purposes, the database is being initially populated in the LocalDatabaseConfiguration class.
-Change the SQL statements there if you want to add something (i.e. blacklist a personal ID), and restart the app.
+Change the SQL statements if you want to add something (i.e. blacklist a personal ID), and then restart the app.

 ## Building blocks